How to Buy a Foreclosed Home

 Inspections are performed by professional inspectors who assess the exterior and interior of a home.
 They'll tour your home and make note of any issues that require attention.
 For example, the inspector might find mold in the basement.
 Since foreclosures are sold as-is, you must know how many repairs are needed before you buy one.

-Step 7: Finalizing the Purchase of Your Foreclosed Home
+Step 7: Finalize the Purchase of Your Foreclosed Home

 To determine if you can afford the home and the potential repairs, thoroughly review the appraisal and inspection reports.
 If you're ready to purchase the property, call your lender to have the loan finalized.
 Your agent will help you prepare for the closing.